 - Pure vanilla extract, lemon zest, cinnamon and salt: makes the muffins delicious and enhances the flavors of the other ingredients.

 - Maple syrup: a lower glycemic refined-sugar-free sweetener that is paleo friendly.
 You can also swap the maple syrup with Lakanto Sugar-Free Maple Syrup for a sugar-free sweetener alternative.
-For Keto Peach muffins, follow our keto blueberry muffin recipe and swap the blueberries with strawberries.
+For Keto Peach muffins, follow our keto blueberry muffin recipe and swap out the blueberries with peaches.

 - Melted coconut oil: makes the muffins tender and moist.
 Use unrefined if you are not a fan of the coconut smell.